Women's tennis assistant to be honored by her college and high school.

-Ale Pedergnana is in her sixth year as an assistant coach of the Navy women's tennis team.
+Ale Pedergnana is in her seventh season as an assistant coach of the Navy women's tennis team in 2014-15.

-On the court, Pedergnana has helped Navy to an 80-22 overall record during the program's first four competitive years, a 13-2 Patriot League regular-season mark and an appearance in the Patriot League Tournament finals in each of the last three years.
+On the court, Pedergnana has helped Navy to a 101-30 overall record during the program's first five competitive years, an 18-3 Patriot League regular-season mark and three appearances in the Patriot League Tournament finals.

 Last season, Pedergnana helped Navy to a 21-8 overall record and the program's fourth straight 20-win season.
 Navy advanced to the Patriot League Semifinals and a 7-0 sweep of Loyola on April 13 gave Navy's its 100th program win in just five varsity seasons.

 Three Midshipmen earned All-Patriot League honors in 2013-14 with senior Erin Snook being named to the all-league first team.
 Senior captain Darien Sears and sophomore Sam Droop were both selected to the all-league second team.
 Additionally, sophomore Mikaela Carlson was named to the Patriot League All-Academic Team.
 She became the first Navy women's tennis player to earn academic all-league honors.

 In 2012-13, with their first full recruiting class serving as the team's leaders as seniors, the squad compiled a 25-5 record, setting a school record for wins.
 After starting the year with a 2-3 record, the Midshipmen ran off a school-record 17 straight wins and would finish the year by winning 23 of its last 25 matches.
 The Midshipmen reached the Patriot League Tournament finals for the third straight year and finished the year ranked 10th in the Intercollegiate Tennis Association's (ITA) Atlantic region rankings.
 Three players earned all-Patriot League accolades, including 2013 grad Emani Decquir, who was honored as Navy's first major award winner, the Patriot League Player of the Year.